-Checklist 1.
-The handout/PowerPoint slides are clear and concise without typos and/or crowding of information 2.
-The presentation is organized (content order flows well and makes sense) 3.
-The learning objectives are directed toward the audience's outcomes 4.
-All information provided supports the presentation objectives 5.
-The information provided was accurate 6.
-Transitions between topics and/or speakers are carried out in a smooth fashion 7.
-The major points are summarized at the end of the presentation.
-8. References are provided and are cited correctly (journal articles need to be used) 9.
-The student functioned independently and did not require an unreasonable amount of guidance in research or preparation 10.
-The student accepts questions and comments in a non-defensive manner 11.
-The student answers questions satisfactorily and does not bluff 12.
+Point Value Earned Points Comments 1.
+The handout/PowerPoint slides are clear and concise value 5 Politis 1. without typos and/or crowding of information · · 2.
+The presentation is organized (content order flows 5 well and makes sense) 3.
+The learning objectives are directed toward the 5 audience's outcomes 4.
+All information provided supports the presentation 5 5.
+Objectives The information provided was accurate 10 ٥.
+The information provided was accurate 10 6.
+Transitions between topics and/or speakers are 5 carried out in a smooth fashion 7.
+The major points are summarized at the end of the 5 presentation.
+8. References are provided and are cited correctly 5 (journal articles need to be used) 9.
+The student functioned independently and did not 5 require an unreasonable amount of guidance in 10. research or preparation The student accepts questions and comments in a 5 10. non-defensive manner 3 11.
+The student answers questions satisfactorily and does 5 not bluff 12.
 The student appears confident.
-13. The student displays enthusiasm.
-14. The student speaks at an appropriate volume and rate 15.
-The student uses language appropriate to the audience 16.
-The student has good eye contact with the audience 17.
+5 13.
+The student displays enthusiasm.
+5 14.
+The student speaks at an appropriate volume and rate 5 15.
+The student uses language appropriate to the audience 5 13.
+The student uses language appropriate to the audience 3 16.
+The student has good eye contact with the audience 5 5 , 17.
 The student has appropriate stance and posture.
-Avoids distracting mannerisms/nonverbal.
-18. The speaker does not use too many "um, ah, well, or slang" 19.
-The length of presentation and time spent presenting was appropriate to the topic
+5 Avoids distracting mannerisms/nonverbal.
+18. The speaker does not use too many "um, ah, well, or 5 slang" 19.
+The length of presentation and time spent presenting 5 was appropriate to the topic 400 TOTAL 100